-This question commonly asked by new users.
-Sending files by email may sound tricky for them, especially if the file is located in a USB flash drive.
-But, it’s actually pretty easy.
+This question is commonly asked by new users.
+Sending files by email may sound tricky for them, especially if the file is located on a USB flash drive.
+But it’s actually pretty easy.

 How to attach files from USB drive to email on Windows PC

 1. Plug in your USB drive to a desktop computer or laptop.

 2. Now, open a web browser on your computer.
 It can be either Google Chrome, Mozilla Firefox, Opera, Microsoft Edge, or else.

 4. On mail compose screen, type the email address you want to send, subject, and message.

 5. In order to attach a file from USB, click the paperclip icon.
 Most email services are likely to use this icon to represent “attach” action.